mmoore71/docker-vdbench/README.md

  The first scenario builds a container to run vdbench in interactive mode using the rsh argument.
 The second scenario creates a container that has vdbench installed but does not execute a command.
 See run instructions below.

-There are 2 Dockerfiles in subfolders to help with the construction of the specific containers, vdbench-interactive and vdbench-master.
+There are 2 Dockerfiles in subfolders to help with the construction of the specific containers, vdbench-interactive and vdbench-host.

 ### Requirements: